CyberElites/CyberElites-Website/content/categories/example-category/_index.md

 ---
-title: Example Category
+title: Hardware
-description: A description of this category
+description: Reverse engineering and decompilation of the computer's "software for hardware" internal components.
 image:

 # Badge style